mobilemarines/cordova-plugin-fcm-with-dependecy-updated/README.md

 [![DeepScan grade](https://deepscan.io/api/teams/3417/projects/5068/branches/39495/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=3417&pid=5068&bid=39495)

 ## Authorship
-This is a fork from https://github.com/fechanique/cordova-plugin-fcm with behind-the-scenes improvements.
+This is a fork from https://github.com/andrehtissot/cordova-plugin-fcm-with-dependecy-updated with adjustments to make this plugin work with Ionic 4 and Cordova 8.

-This fork has its google and firebase dependencies versions defined, which is necessary to avoid cordova build errors.

 #### Version 2.1.2 (03/06/2017)
 - Tested on Android and iOS using Cordova cli 6.4.0, Cordova android 6.0.0 and Cordova ios 4.3.1